"THE STING OPERATION THAT WENT SOUTH" A Professional Investigation into the Sinking of the Bayesian.

 The best tools for identifying the appropriate action in a given circumstance are mental faculties that can process information.
 Visual systems must be able to do a fair amount of sophisticated processing to distinguish a rat from a leaf.
 Other mental processes are also critical for selecting the appropriate action.
 Memory can help indicate which actions have been most effective under similar conditions in the past, and reasoning can help predict what will happen under new conditions.

 Some - or many, even most – business and legal institutions are trapped in financial constructs that makes it hard to pursue missions intelligently, albeit, it is not flesh and blood that make us fathers.
-Being [critical] of everyone enable us – as a Private Detective Group – to be impartial, utilizing oratio obliqua; explicit and implicit, verbal and non-verbal.
+Being [critical] of everyone enable us – as a Private Detective / Private Investigator Group – to be impartial, utilizing oratio obliqua; explicit and implicit, verbal and non-verbal.

 You need to own – or create – great content to differentiate yourself in the market, and it is like anything else; perseverance seems to pay off.
 The market gives no quarter - you need technological and/or linguistic advantages - and be reminded that while the amateur may feel like your friend, there is joy in developing expertise and craftmanship.
 Act in such a way that you treat humanity, whether in your own person or in the person of any other, never merely as a means to an end, but always at the same time as an end.
 Peel that onion of reality!